JICUF Executive Director Paul Hastings reflects on the year he has spent at ICU. He and his family will return to the U.S. in mid-June.

 JICUF has two coordinators based in Turkey to help promote the Syrian Scholars Initiative.
 Nadine Jamous and Abulhadi Hanifeh play a crucial role in our program.

 Two trustees have left the JICUF Board, and one new trustee has joined.

 Mr. Stephen Dyer, who spent over a year at ICU as a kenkyusei in the early 1980s, shared his ICU story.

-The first JICUF Undergraduate Research Day was held at ICU on February 24th.
-45 senior students presented posters featuring their research.
-Associate Professor of Linguistics Seunghun Lee organized this event with funding from JICUF.
+The 2020 Spring JICUF Undergraduate Research Day was held at ICU on February 21, and 33 graduating students presented their research.

 ICU first year student Taiga Ogusu received a Student Activities Fund grant from JICUF in fall 2019.
 He and his group Entre organized an entrepreneurship event on February 7.